Skip to content

 Service detail container edit

-• Container registry credentials (username/password)
+• Container Registry Credentials: Provide registry credentials (username/password).

-• Command executed in the container
+• Command Execution: Change the command executed within the container.

 Tip

-Dependency containers
+Dependency Containers

 Service detail dependency edit